 If it is immortal it requires our care not only for the time we call our life but for the sake of all time and that one is in terrible danger if one does not give it that care.
 If death were an escape for everything, it would be a great boon for the wicked to get rid of the body and their wickedness together with their soul, but now that the soul appears to be immortal there is no escape from evil or salvation for it except for becoming as good and wise as possible for the soul goes to the underworld possessing nothing but its education and upbringing which are said to bring the greatest benefit or harm to the dead right at the beginning of the journey yonder [namely at the judgment that you face as soon as you go yonder].

 In the Gorgias, Socrates uses this phrase “education and upbringing.”
-Polus says, “What, Socrates, are you going to say that even the Great King might not be happy, namely the Persian emperor, the most powerful man in the world?”
+Polus says, “What, Socrates, are you going to say that even the Great King [namely the Persian emperor, the most powerful man in the world] might not be happy?”
 He says, “I can’t say anything unless I know about his education and upbringing.”
 Polus says, “Why?
 Does happiness depend entirely on these?”
 And Socrates says, “Yes.
 Entirely on these: education and upbringing.”

 Now, in the Phaedo, Socrates tells this long story about the underworld and the various lakes and rivers and punishments of the wicked, what happens to father-beaters and things like that.
 Then he ends this way, and this is very telling.